vivianweng28/aimTrainer/README.md

 required), designing the AimTrainer as a singleton class will make more sense.

-Additionally, I currently have a JSONObject in my Session class that keeps track of all the past sessions, however, that should probably be refactored into a separate class since that JSONObject does not have much to do with the session itself, but is just helpful in saving the code.
+Additionally, I currently have a JSONObject in my Session class that keeps track of all the past sessions, however, that and all its relating methods should probably be refactored into a separate class since that JSONObject does not have much to do with the session itself, but is just helpful in saving the code.
 Therefore, I can probably refactor it into a PersistenceManager class and have all that information be stored there.